aba2222/aba2222/README.md

 ## Hi there

-- I like C/C++.
+- I like C/C++ and python.
-- I’m currently working on GalaxaOS.
+- I’m currently working on GalaxaOS and something new.
 - You can contact me by [email](mailto:ABCSSS2021@outlook.com).

 <a href="https://github.com/anuraghazra/github-readme-stats">